nottrobin/maas-docs/en/installconfig-snap-install.md

 Import SSH keys [] (lp:user-id or gh:user-id): lp:petermatulis
 ```

-!!!
-Note:
+[note]
 The username and password will be used to access the web UI and if you enter
 a [Launchpad][launchpad] or [GitHub][github] account name with associated
 SSH key, these will be imported into MAAS automatically.
+[/note]

 ### MAAS URL